Monday, July 13, 2009

 In the morning a phone call from the Embassy had awakened her.
 It was the security officer telling her to spend the day in the hotel—the security alert for traveling anywhere outside the hotel was a level three—

 With time to kill, she had spent an hour on the treadmill at the gym, showered and then made her way leisurely to breakfast at 8.00 am.
-A s her breakfast companions, two of the daily newspapers were handed to her by a welcoming and cheerful hostess at the entrance and then she was ushered to her table.
+Two of her breakfast companions, the daily newspapers, were handed to her by a welcoming and cheerful hostess at the entrance as she was ushered to her table.
 Coffee was poured for her—and a waiter fussed around her before leaving to attend to the next incoming guest.